AjinkyaBhalerao/AtmaCharitra/README.md

 ## Introduction

 Hello!
-I am Ajinkya Bhalerao, a Data Scientist passionate about solving complex problems using data-driven solutions.
+I am Ajinkya Bhalerao, an aspiring Data Scientist passionate about solving complex problems using data-driven solutions.
 This website serves as a comprehensive portfolio to highlight my academic background, work experience, projects, skills, and achievements.

 ## Features